Mutual Funds (Costs, Distributions, etc.)

 In order to figure your gain or loss using an average basis:

-- You must have acquired the shares at various times and prices, and
+- You must have acquired the shares at various times and prices, or

-- You must have left them on deposit in an account handled by a custodian or agent who maintains an account for the acquisition or redemption of these shares.
+- You acquired the shares after December 31, 2010 in connection with a dividend reinvestment plan, and you left the shares on deposit in an account handled by a custodian or agent who acquires or redeems those shares.

 To calculate average basis: